CnC Guide to Collecting Hockey Cards

 Why Collect?

-Collecting has been a pastime and hobby for many people, even as far back as Ancient Egyptian times!
+Collecting items has been a pastime and hobby for many people, even as far back as Ancient Egyptian times!

 Did You Know?

-The standard size of hockey cards in North America is 2.5 by 3.5 inches (6.35 cm by 8.89 cm).
+The standard size of hockey cards (and most trading cards) is 2.5 by 3.5 inches (6.35 cm by 8.89 cm).

 Common Questions